NathanSalas/Hunger-Genes/README.md

 # Hunger-Genes

-Final project for Computer science degree.
 A game that uses genetic algorithms to control the non-player opponents.

 Makes use of the Monogame framework (https://www.monogame.net/)